fredrikofstad/FeO8/README.md

 ## FeO8 - Chip-8 Emulator written in Rust

-Currently contains around 10 cpu instructions as well as the basic components of chip-8's specificatinos.
+Currently contains around 10 cpu instructions as well as the basic components of chip-8's specifications.